Ways to pay your rent

 Direct Debit is the most efficient way for you to pay your rent.
 You can now choose from three different payment dates throughout the month (1st, 10th, 21st).

-We take four weeks’ rent by Direct Debit each month (this takes account of the four rent-free weeks each year).
-We only change the amount we collect if your rent, water charges, sewerage charge or entitlement to Housing Benefit changes.
+We take four weeks’ rent by Direct Debit each month (this takes account of the rent-free weeks each year).
+We would usually only change the amount we collect if your rent, water charges, sewerage charge or entitlement to Housing Benefit changes.

 To set up a Direct Debit online you will need: